 The single best way to see any destination is on foot.
-At least, that is what I have found.
-You can stop as you please, it’s easy to push a stroller with a sleepy baby inside and, there is always time for a quick coffee.
+At least, that’s what I have found.
+You can stop as you please, it’s easy to push a stroller with a sleepy baby inside, and there is always time for a quick coffee.

 What about those small hidden gems?
 What about those winding, cobbled streets?
-On foot is the best way to truly experience a city, and it also means you get to soak up the atmosphere, the culture, hear the language, the sounds, smells, and be at one with where you are.
+Walking is the best way to truly experience a city, and it also means you get to soak up the atmosphere, the culture, hear the language, the sounds, smells, and be at one with your environment.

-Sarajevo is one of those cities which you need to experience in its entirety, to really get a feel of what it is and what it means.
-Bosnia & Herzegovina’s capital city is a blend of old and new, with the Miljacka River idly winding its way through the center.
+Sarajevo is one of those cities you need to experience in its entirety to really get a feel of what it’s about and what it means.
+Bosnia and Herzegovina’s capital city is a blend of old and new, with the Miljacka River idly meandering its way through the center.

-Of course, walking around when you don’t really know where you’re going isn’t that fruitful, because how do you know that you’re missing the really good stuff, wandering around the ‘okay’ stuff?
+Of course, walking around when you don’t really know where you’re going isn’t that fruitful, because how would you know if you’re missing the excellent stuff, wandering around just the ‘okay’ stuff?
 The answer?
-Take a guided walking tour with a local.
+Choose one of the guided Sarajevo walking tours with a local.
 I mean, who knows a city better than a local?

-Luckily, in Sarajevo, there are a few walking tours you can choose from, with several companies all operating them at competitive prices.
-Let’s check out two of your main options, to give you an idea of what you can expect.
+Luckily, there are a few Sarajevo walking tours you can choose from, with several companies offering them at competitive prices.
+So, get yourself set up with a stylish Sarajevo hotel and maybe pick yourself up a pair of fab travel shoes, then get ready to explore the city on foot.
+These two of your main walking tour options will give you an idea of what you can expect.

 The Sarajevo Grand Walking Tour

-With the help of a knowledgeable guide, in English, you get a three hours’ long tour around the city of Sarajevo.
-The tour will take you around the 15 of the most important sights, including passing by the stunning architecture that goes back to the 15th century.
+With the help of a knowledgeable guide, in English, you get a three-hour-long tour around the city of Sarajevo.
+The tour will take you around the 15 of the most important sights, including passing by stunning architecture that goes back to the 15th century.

-You will stop off for lunch in an authentic restaurant, where you’ll get to try locally produced dairy products and meats which have been smoked in an authentic way.
+You will stop for lunch in an authentic restaurant, where you’ll get to try locally produced dairy products and meats that have been smoked authentically.
 You’ll also get to ask your guide any questions you might have, as well as learning all about the war.

 The tour starts at 2 p.m., so there is no need to get up early.
-On this tour, you’ll meander around the city, with the ringing of the church bells and the Muslim call to prayer.
-The tour will show you the melting pot of cultures and religions that really encompasses what the city is about.
-During the tour, you will also see local crafts, via small boutiques and stores, where you’re free to buy a few souvenirs.
+On this tour, you’ll wander around the city, with the ringing of the church bells and the Muslim call to prayer.
+The tour will show you the melting pot of cultures and religions that really characterize what Sarajevo is about.
+During the tour, you will also see local crafts, small boutiques, and stores, where you’re free to buy a few souvenirs.

-The second option is a more complete package and includes entry into several museums, as well as a ride on the famous Sarajevo cable car (more on that shortly).
+The second option is a complete package and includes entry into several museums and a ride on the famous Sarajevo Cable Car (more on that shortly).

-This really helps to enhance your experience, rather than just wandering past it and not really knowing what it is about.
+This really helps to enhance your experience, rather than just wandering past it and not really knowing what anything is really about.
 A few areas of importance on your visit list include the Gazi Husrev-Beg Mosque and the historic cable car.
-You’ll get to experience the historic Ottoman market, visit the place which caused the start of World War 1, check out the Clock Tower, and head to the Trebevic Mountain.
+You’ll get to experience the historic Ottoman market, visit the place that caused the start of World War 1, check out the Clock Tower, and head to the Trebevic Mountain.

 The tour duration doesn’t include the cable car ride, which takes around 7 minutes up, and 7 minutes back down again.